How to Calculate Provisional Income (a.k.a. Combined Income)

 A person looking at a chalkboard filled with complex mathematical calculations.
 This is meant to represent calculating provisional income or combined income.

 Social Security benefits have been an important source of income for Americans since the Great Depression.
-Initially, these benefits were exempt from taxation.
-However, a 1983 law made benefits subject to income tax for some individuals with other sources of retirement income.
+For the first several decades after the program was implemented, these benefits were exempt from taxation.
+Then, a 1983 law made benefits subject to income tax for some individuals with other sources of retirement income.
+A second legal change in 1993 raised the amount of tax that high earners pay on their Social Security benefits.

-The calculation to determine whether your Social Security benefits are taxable is called ‘provisional income.’
+Today, about half of Social Security recipients owe tax on part of their benefits.
+To determine if you will be among this group, you first need to calculate your Provisional Income.
+This figure is a specialized calculation that is only used to determine how much of your Social Security benefits are taxable.
 By understanding how to calculate this figure, you can better plan for taxes in retirement and work to minimize these expenses.

 How to Calculate Provisional Income

 The calculation for provisional income is rather simple.
-Start with your adjusted gross income [AGI] from your tax return, excluding Social Security benefits.
+Start with your adjusted gross income [AGI] from line 11 of your 1040 tax form, then exclude Social Security benefits (line 6b).
 This figure could include wages, self-employment income, pension benefits, dividends, interest, or any other form of taxable income.

 How Provisional Income Affects Taxation

-Similar to the income tax system, there are thresholds for provisional income that affect the taxation of Social Security benefits at different levels of income.
+Similar to the progressive income tax system, there are thresholds for Provisional Income that affect the taxation of Social Security benefits.
 These magic numbers are $25,000 and $34,000 for individuals, and $32,000 and $44,000 for joint filers.

 Reaching either of those two income levels greatly increases the tax exposure of an individual’s or couple’s Social Security benefits.
 The respective tax burdens are:

-• 50% of the annual Social Security benefits received, or
+• 50% of the annual Social Security benefits received

 Using Your Provisional Income to Minimize Your Tax Burden

-Work with Meld Financial to Minimize Taxes in Retirement
+Work with Meld Financial to Optimize Taxes in Retirement

-With your Financial Fingerprint™, and an ongoing relationship with an experienced financial advisor, you can turn your dream retirement into a reality.
+With your Financial Fingerprint®, and an ongoing relationship with our team of experienced financial advisors, you can turn your retirement dreams into a reality.
 Contact us today to get started with Financial Fingerprint®.

 Trending Articles